-1. It’s not actually the biggest monolith in the world
+1. It’s the biggest monolith in the world

-That said, Uluru is still massive, and certainly much bigger than most people expect, despite having seen any number of images of it over the years.
+Uluru is massive, and certainly much bigger than most people expect, despite having seen any number of images of it over the years.

 To be specific, it’s 9.4kms around, rises 863m above sea level, and there’s literally nothing anyone can say to prepare you for just how big and incredible it is.

-What you might not know is that it’s actually not the largest monolith.
+What you might not know is that it’s the largest monolith.

 2. It’s a long way from… everywhere!

 I’m an enthusiastic road tripper, so the few times I’ve been I’ve driven up from Adelaide, which is a 1,600km drive.
 If I’m on a mission I can do it in two days with a stopover in Coober Pedy.